+Sermon

+Mr. James

-"In that day it shall be said to Jerusalem, Fear you not; and to Zion, Let not your hands be slack" Zephaniah 3:16
+"In that day it shall be said to Jerusalem, Fear thou not; and to Zion, Let not thine hands be slack."
+ZEPHANIAH iii.
+16.

+We have been started and have

-THE Jerusalem here, of course, must be understood to mean the new Jerusalem, that spiritual Jerusalem founded by the Savior; and the Zion here spoken of must, of course, be understood in the same way.
+.
+THE Jerusalem here, of course, must be understood to mean the new Jerusalem, that spiritual Jerusalem founded by the Saviour; and the Zion here spoken of must, of course, be understood in the same way.
 Now this book of Zephaniah divides itself into two parts.
-All the former part of this book takes up the people by their sins, and consequently deals out nothing but the threatening and the judgments due to those sins.
+All the former part of this book takes up the people by their sins, and consequently deals out nothing but the threatenings and the judgments due to those sins.
 But a part of this chapter takes up the people by what the Lord in his mercy makes them.
 And here the scene is entirely changed.
-When he takes them up simply by their sins, there his righteous but terrible threatening's are recorded.
+When he takes them up simply by their sins, there his righteous but terrible threatenings are recorded.
 But when he begins to take them up by his grace, then he brings in promise after promise, in all the freeness of his mercy, in all the greatness of his love, and in all the order of his established and eternal counsel.
-So that that is a happy people who are thus taken up by his grace and spoken of and spoken to by him as taken up by his grace.
-I will therefore notice our text under, as it seems to me, the threefold form in which it is presented; taking the words "Jerusalem" and "Zion" to be metonymical, that is, the container mentioned, but the contained meant; so that by Jerusalem we are to understand the citizens of Jerusalem; by Zion, of course, we are to understand the citizens of Zion; the very same people of whom the apostle says, "You are no more strangers and foreigners, but fellow-citizens with the saints, and of the household of God."
-We will therefore, first notice the persons spoken of.
-Secondly, the encouraging and kind exhortation here given, "Fear not!"
-Lastly, what is implied in the last clause, "Let not your hands be slack."
+So that that is a happy people who are thus taken up by his grace, and spoken of and spoken to by him as taken up by his grace.
+I will therefore notice our text under, as it seems to me, the threefold form in which it is presented; taking the words "Jerusalem" and "Zion' to be metonymical-that is, the container mentioned, but the contained meant; so that by Jerusalem we are to understand the citizens of Jerusalem; by Zion, of course, we are to understand the citizens of Zion; the very same people of whom the apostle saith, "Ye are no more strangers and foreigners, but fellowcitizens with the saints, and of the household of God."
+We will therefore first notice the persons spoken of.
+Secondly, the encouraging and kind exhortation here given-" Fear not !"
+Lastly, what is implied in the last clause, --- "Let not thine hands be slack."

+No. 631.